kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/searching.md

 </details>
 </aside>

-What if the list was *sorted* -- with all of items of the list ordered according to their value, least to greatest?
-Could we improve our algorithm?
+Let's modify our linear searching algorithm.
+What could we do if the list was *sorted* -- with all of items of the list ordered according to their value, least to greatest?
+Could we improve the algorithm?

-If the list was sorted, we could stop our search early if were sure that the item was not in the list:
+If the list were sorted, we could stop our search early if we were sure that the item was not in the list (the code in the `elif`):

 ```python
 def contains_num(lst, num):